OpenEvalProject/evals/manuscripts/elife-69340/v1/manuscript.md

 ## Materials and methods

-## Viral load data
+### Viral load data

 We searched PubMed and Google Scholar for papers reporting longitudinal viral load data of COVID-19 patients.
-We set five inclusion criteria: (1) multiple observations of the viral load were reported per patient (if cycle thresholds were reported instead of viral load, they were transformed to viral load by using the following conversion formula [Zou et al., 2020]: log10⁡(Viral load [copies/mL])=−0.32×Ct values [cycles]+14.11); (2) viral load was measured from upper respiratory specimens (i.e. nose, pharynx) for consistency; (3) viral load along with the time since symptom onset was reported; (4) the patients were not under antiviral treatment (antiviral therapy can directly influence the viral dynamics); and (5) patients were symptomatic (because we used the time since symptom onset as the time scale).
+We set five inclusion criteria: (1) multiple observations of the viral load were reported per patient (if cycle thresholds were reported instead of viral load, they were transformed to viral load by using the following conversion formula [Zou et al., 2020]: $log_{10}⁡(Viral load [copies/mL])=−0.32\timesCt values [cycles]+14.11$); (2) viral load was measured from upper respiratory specimens (i.e. nose, pharynx) for consistency; (3) viral load along with the time since symptom onset was reported; (4) the patients were not under antiviral treatment (antiviral therapy can directly influence the viral dynamics); and (5) patients were symptomatic (because we used the time since symptom onset as the time scale).
 We used the de-identified secondary data from published studies, and thus ethics approval for this study was not necessary.

-## Modeling SARS-CoV-2 viral dynamics
+### Modeling SARS-CoV-2 viral dynamics

 We developed a mathematical model of SARS-CoV-2 viral dynamics (Ikeda et al., 2016; Kim et al., 2020b; Perelson, 2002).
-The model is composed of two components: (1) the ratio between the number of uninfected target cells at time t and the number of uninfected target cells at time 0 (t=0 corresponds to the time of symptom onset), f(t); and (2) the amount of virus per unit in sample specimen (copies/mL) at time t, V(t).
-V(t) exponentially increases since infection, reaches a peak, and starts declining because of the depletion of target cells, which is consistent with the observed viral dynamics.
+The model is composed of two components: (1) the ratio between the number of uninfected target cells at time $t$ and the number of uninfected target cells at time 0 ($t=0$ corresponds to the time of symptom onset),$ f(t)$; and (2) the amount of virus per unit in sample specimen (copies/mL) at time $t$, $V(t)$. $V(t)$ exponentially increases since infection, reaches a peak, and starts declining because of the depletion of target cells, which is consistent with the observed viral dynamics.
 Model parameters were calibrated by fitting the longitudinal data with a mixed-effect model.
 Details on the model and the fitting procedure are reported in Appendix 1.
-To account for individual variability in the viral dynamics, we simulated V(t) for 1000 patients by sampling from the posterior distributions of the model parameters.
-To simulate the viral load measured by a PCR test, V^(t), we added a measurement error to V(t) (see Appendix 1 for details).
+To account for individual variability in the viral dynamics, we simulated $V(t)$ for 1000 patients by sampling from the posterior distributions of the model parameters.
+To simulate the viral load measured by a PCR test,$ V^(t)$, we added a measurement error to $V(t)$ (see Appendix 1 for details).
 The model used here (baseline model) is one of the simplest models for viruses causing acute respiratory infection.
 Given that the biological infection process has not been fully understood yet, we believe using a simple model represents an appropriate baseline choice.
 Specifically in the literature of SAS-CoV-2 studies, several different models have been used including the baseline model (Gonçalves et al., 2020; Goyal et al., 2020; Goyal et al., 2021; Kim et al., 2020b).
 Nonetheless, to investigate to what extent the model choice affects our findings, we considered two alternative models: the ‘eclipse phase’ model (Baccam et al., 2006; Gonçalves et al., 2020) and the ‘innate immune response’ model (Baccam et al., 2006).
 The detailed description of the analyzed models is reported in Appendix 1.

-## Assessment and comparison of the one-size-fits-all and the personalized approach
+### Assessment and comparison of the one-size-fits-all and the personalized approach

 In the one-size-fits-all approach, we assumed isolation to end after a fixed time since symptom onset, whereas in the personalized approach using PCR tests, isolation ends after obtaining a given number of consecutive negative test results (with a given time interval between the tests).
 As the baseline scenario for the one-size-fits-all approach (here referred to as the ‘symptom-based strategy’), we considered a fixed time of 10 days.
 As the baseline scenario for the personalized approach (here referred to as the ‘test-based strategy’), we considered two consecutive negative test results repeated at a daily interval (in agreement with the CDC guidelines [Centers for Disease Control and Prevention, 2020a]).
 Here, we assumed the testing starts immediately after symptom onset.